laravel-ardent/ardent/README.md

 `Ardent` aims to extend the `Eloquent` base class without changing its core functionality.
 Since `Ardent` itself is a descendant of `Illuminate\Database\Eloquent\Model`, all your `Ardent` models are fully compatible with `Eloquent` and can harness the full power of Laravels awesome OR/M.

-To create a new Ardent model, simply make your model class derive from the `Ardent` base class:
+To create a new Ardent model, simply make your model class derive from the `Ardent` base class.
+In the next examples we will use the complete namespaced class to make examples cleaner, but you're encouraged to make use of `use` in all your classes:

 ```php
 use LaravelBook\Ardent\Ardent;